Start 'Em or Sit 'Em for Fantasy Football Week 1

 The Elliott Fiasco

+Even with Elliott on a (reported) pitch count, he offers more upside than that pair.

-At that flex spot, Ridley's the play.
-Curtis Samuel's a talented young receiver and Ridley's not likely to catch double-digit touchdowns again.
-But Ridley should draw Trae Waynes of the Minnesota Vikings in coverage Sunday.
+At the flex spot, Calvin Ridley is the play.
+Curtis Samuel is a talented young receiver, and Ridley isn't likely to catch double-digit touchdowns again.
+But with Xavier Rhodes likely to shadow Julio Jones, Ridley should draw Minnesota Vikings cornerback Trae Waynes in coverage Sunday.

 The Call: Elliott and Ridley